SAP-samples/teched2022-AD160/exercises/4_CreateAPITrigger/Create-API-Trigger.md

-# Add an automation to the process
+# Create the API Trigger

 In this exercise you will learn:
-- ....
+- how to create an API Trigger

 ## 1. Modify the Project

 1. Open your project.
-Choose process **Get Invoice Details**
+Choose process **Get Invoice Details**.

  ![04](./images//005.png)